 Sophisticated Beans for Brunch

 This easy weekend brunch recipe is super versatile to serve too.
 You can spoon this scramble between toast for a yummy egg sandwich, serve on top of hash browns, or with a side of roasted root vegetables.
 The possibilities are endless… and all are 100% delish!
-This scramble recipe is great for using up half a can of beans, or leftover spinach leaves you have in the fridge.
-I usually always throw fresh spinach in my cart at the store as it’s great for making salads, soups, or adding to a sandwich.

 What’s In This Spinach and White Bean Scramble Recipe?

-- Spinach & Parsley – I get all the fresh produce for my recipes from my garden and from Misfits Market – they sell all organic produce at a super discounted price, and it’s purchased direct from the farmers.
-We get Misfit Market boxes every other week and love picking out our favorite seasonal produce for delivery.
-You can get $10 off your first $30 box by clicking here!
+I cook with fresh produce from my garden and from Misfits Market– they sell fantastic fruit, vegetables, & pantry staples at a discounted price.
+We get Misfit boxes every other week and love picking out favorite produce for delivery.
+Get $10 off your first box here!

 - Low Sodium White Beans: you can use these low sodium canned beans or make them yourself from dried beans.
 I usually always cook my beans from scratch as they have lower sodium and is really easy to do in the Instant Pot.
 If you do use canned beans, I would highly recommend using low or no sodium canned beans like these.

-- Whole Milk – highly recommend using whole milk for ultimate creaminess… if you’re going to make this dish, then go all out (skip the skim)!
+- Milk – highly recommend using whole milk for ultimate creaminess… if you’re going to make this dish, then go all out (skip the skim)!

 - Red Chili Pepper Flakes: for a little heat!
 I like to add a few shakes to this recipe to give this dish a nice complex depth of flavor.